Common Car Shipping Myths We Need to Debunk

 Myth #1: You Can Ship A Car on Only One Type of Trailer

 Some may have the visual in their heads that they can only ship their vehicles on open trailers, and this couldn’t be further from the truth.
 In fact, on an open trailer, your car is at a higher risk of damage because it’s exposed to road debris, birds, dust, insects, and the elements.
-Take the opportunity to look into enclosed auto shipping—your vehicle remains covered throughout its entire journey.
+Take the opportunity to look into enclosed auto shipping your vehicle remains covered throughout its entire journey making it the safest way to ship your car.

 Myth #2: Driving Your Car Is Less Expensive Than Shipping It